+- iv.
+For example, Team A has two bags in the hole and one bag on the board with one bag left yet to throw.
+Team B has one bag in the hole and two bags on the board with one bag left yet to throw.
+Team A touches the bags on the board and moves them from their original place.
 Team A receives a valued score of 6 for the round for the two bags in the hole and Team B receives a valued score of 12 for the round.

-The round is over and Team B earns 6 total

-- points towards the overall score using cancellation scoring. - v.
-If all bags are believed to have been thrown and both teams/players clear the board of bags and proceed to start the next round only to find that a single bag has not yet been thrown, the round is still over and the points are scored as the round finished.
+The round is over and Team B earns 6 total points towards the overall score using cancellation scoring. - v.
+If all bags are believed to have been thrown and both teams/players clear the board of bags and proceed to start the next round only to find that a single bag has not yet been thrown, the round is still over and the points are scored as the round finishes.
 The single bag leftover is simply forfeited. - vi.
-If a player stomps, jumps, or completes another action that causes bags to fall into the hole in the middle of a round, the same touching rules are applied.

-d.
+If a player stomps, jumps, or completes another action that causes bags to fall into the hole in the middle of a round, the same touching rules are applied. - vii.
+If a third party spectator, official, or other outside force touches bags causing them to move, the best reasonable judgement by the players in the game and a director/official will place the bags back into their original position. - viii.
+If a team begins to remove bags from the hole while the opposing team still has one bag remaining, that remaining bag is scored at a value of 3 points and the round is immediately over.
+This rule only applies if no bags on the board were touched.
+If bags on the board were touched, see above rule regarding touching bags in play.
+If the team begins removing bags from the hole and there are bags on the board, and no bags on the board are touched, the team with the bag remaining can either choose to accept a 3 point value for the bag in hand or can choose to throw the final bag as the round stood prior to touching bags in the hole.
+Picking up bags that are off the board does not apply to this rule. - d.
 Rules for touching the board

 - i.
 In most cases touching the board will not impact the bags, however, if bags are impacted then the same rule is in effect as if you touched the bags (see rules Timing - 3ci and 3cii above) - ii.
 Adjusting a board that players are throwing towards is only acceptable in between rounds.
-If a board is moved in the middle of a round, rule 4.b.3.iii.d.i (directly previous to this rule) is followed.
+If a board is moved in the middle of a round, rule 4.b.iii.3.d.i (directly previous to this rule) is followed.
 Boards from which a player is playing may be adjusted at any time as long as it is not during an opponent's throw.
 The penalty for adjusting the board during an opponent's throw is the forfeiting of the next bag. - e.
 If a player crosses the foul line prior to pitching a bag attempting to get closer to the opposing board for viewing purposes, it is inferred that that player is choosing to take a timeout. - f.
-Timeouts taken in excess of the allowed timeouts will lead to that player or team forfeiting all remaining bags during that round. - 4.
-In doubles play, each team is awarded (1) 90 second timeout.
-A player may only call a timeout when he or she has the next bag to throw (i.e. no "icing" the opposing player).
+Timeouts taken in excess of the allowed timeouts will lead to that player or team forfeiting all remaining bags during that round. - In doubles play, each team is awarded (1) 90 second timeout.
 Partners may not call timeouts during their partner's throw. - a.
 Same timeout rules apply as above c.
 Scoring